Membrace-ai/docs/README.md

 ### Deployment

-It will be deployed automatically after merge to `master`.
+Docs will be deployed automatically after merge to `master`.